 In fact, the possibilities are practically endless!
-For example, within social media, there are VAs who have niched down to focus one specific platform, such as LinkedIn or Instagram.
+For example, within social media marketing, there are VAs who have niched down to focus one specific platform, such as LinkedIn or Instagram.
 VAs might also be specialists with a specific tool like MailChimp for email marketing, Ontraport for building sales funnels, WordPress for publishing content, or Dubsado for creating automated customer workflows.

 Virtual Assistants Are Here to Stay

-Given the huge cost-saving and productivity enhancing benefits of hiring virtual assistants, and our ability to select from talent all over the world to fit our needs and out budgets, we expect VA services to continue to boom worldwide.
+Given the huge cost-saving, the productivity-enhancing benefits of hiring virtual assistants, and our ability to select from talent all over the world to fit our needs and our budgets, we expect virtual assistance services to continue to boom worldwide.
 And from our point of view, it’s a very good thing for the global market!